DIPPAS: A Deep Image Prior PRNU Anonymization Scheme: Experiments

 \subsection{Experimental Setup}

-An interesting aspect of the \gls{dip} paradigm is that the CNN can process images of any size.
-Obviously, the bigger the input image, the heavier the computation.
-Indeed the computing node has to store in memory all the CNN weights.
-However, it is worth considering that the proposed method can also be applied in a patch-wise fashion and its parallelization is straightforward.
-Given these premises and considering what was done in the past state-of-the-art \cite{Mandelli2017}, our experiments process images of $512\times512$ pixels with $512$ features extracted at the first MultiRes block.
+Considering what was done in the past state-of-the-art \cite{Mandelli2017}, our experiments process images of $512\times512$ pixels with $512$ features extracted at the first MultiRes block.
 To do so, we center-crop all the images and the computed PRNUs to a common resolution of $512 \times 512$ pixels.
 The optimization is performed through ADAM algorithm with learning rate $0.001$.
-At each iteration we perturb the CNN input noise $\z$ with additive white gaussian noise with standard deviation $0.1$ to strengthen the convergence.
+At each iteration, we perturb the \gls{cnn} input noise $\z$ with additive white gaussian noise with standard deviation $0.1$ to strengthen the convergence.
+This way, the network is more robust with respect to the specific noise realization and it is forced to learn higher level features.
 Without any specific code optimization, we reach a computation speed of $5$ iterations per second on a Nvidia Tesla V100 GPU, requiring $8$ GB of GPU memory.

-Concerning the proposed methodology in \ref{subsec:assembly}, notice that the amount of $M$ available images at the output of DIPPAS process changes accordingly to the input image.
-It is worth noticing that the vast majority of images needs few iterations (less than $3000$ iterations over $10000$ possible cycles, on average) to achieve the threshold of $39\textrm{dB}$ chosen to quit the inversion.
+Concerning the proposed local post-processing and assembly in \cref{subsec:assembly}, notice that the amount of $M$ available images at the output of \gls{dip} process changes accordingly to the input image\red{, and to the PSNR requirement.
+Typical values are between 500 and 2500 images.
+The computational impact of the post-processing is mainly due to the Wiener filter that estimates the noise residual on all the $M$ images.}.
+It is worth noticing that the vast majority of images needs few iterations (less than $3000$ iterations over $10000$ possible cycles, on average) to achieve the threshold of $39\textrm{dB}$ chosen to stop the inversion.
 We consider multiple parameter configurations in order to include a sufficiently wide pool of investigation cases.
 The block size $B$ can be chosen among $B = [32, 64, 128, 256, 512]$ pixels, and the maximum number of averaged blocks can vary as well, being $L = [1, 5, 10, 25, 50, 75, 100]$.
 Notice that the case $B = 512$ corresponds to select the full image, without dividing it into blocks.
-Furthermore, the configuration $\{L = 1, B = 512\}$ coincides with the absence of the local area post-processing proposed in Section \ref{subsec:assembly}.
+It is worth noticing that the configuration $\{L = 1, B = 512\}$ coincides with the absence of the local area post-processing proposed in \cref{subsec:assembly}.